MadeInShineA/303.1-semester-project/README.md

 - [ ] Start working on the presentation
   - [ ] Impact slide
 - [ ] Do the exclusion predict test
-- [ ] Understand the predict function better and why it seems to behave strangely regarding scale
+- [ x ] Understand the predict function better and why it seems to behave strangely regarding scale

 ## Daily diary